NewComer00/octavetui.vim/README.md

 ## Tips
 ### Customizing the prompt of the Octave CLI
 Please refer to this [documentation](https://docs.octave.org/latest/Customizing-the-Prompt.html).
-For example, you can create a personal config file `~/.octaverc` and place the following command in it:
+For example, you can add the following lines in your Octave config `~/.octaverc`.
+Then open the Octave CLI application (or start this plugin in Vim).
+You will get the prompt displayed in **red**.

 ```
-% using ANSI escape sequences for a colorful prompt
+% use ANSI escape sequences for a colorful prompt
 PS1('\[\033[01;31m\]octave:\#> \[\033[0m\]');
 ```
-Now open the Octave CLI application (or start this plugin in Vim).
-You will get the prompt displayed in **red**.

 **NOTE:** ANSI escape sequences are supported by `windows cmd` on Windows 10 and above, but you need to manually enable it.
 Run `regedit`; go to the path `HKEY_CURRENT_USER\Console` and create a DWORD item named `VirtualTerminalLevel` with the value of `1`.
 Now your `windows cmd` should be able to display the colored text.
 [Ref.
 1](https://learn.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) [Ref.
 2](https://ss64.com/nt/syntax-ansi.html)